-Black children are out of control.
-Many of our children definitely need to demonstrate more respect.
-But law enforcement agents are supposed to arrest people who break the law, not shoot them.
+African American children are out of control.
+Law enforcement agents (LEAs) are supposed to arrest people who break the law, not shoot them.
 The job of the court is to determine the penalty for a crime or an offense.
 Law enforcement agents were never meant to be judge, jury and executioner.